 There are a good variety of swims to choose from at Grosley with a maximum of 20 anglers fishing at any one time.
 The swims are spread over the two lakes, with only two available on the small lake, giving anglers plenty of space to fish, and, unlike many lakes with hard, gravel swims cut into the banks, the swims at Grosley are natural and grassy.
 They are spacious and there is parking right behind most of the swims (all except 13).
 Swims 2, 15, 18 and 19 are single swims with all the rest capable of being fished by two anglers.
 Swim 10 and 21 can be booked by 3 anglers.
 Several swims have a table and a small wooden chalet/gazebo-style building which can be used to store your gear or to cook in (with your own equipment).
 These are quite capable of taking a bedchair and many anglers sleep in them.
 They are available on swims 7, 10, 13, 17, 21 and 23.

-The fishing at Lac de Grosley can be fast and furious.
 The stock in the lakes consists of a mix of mirrors and fully-scaled mirror carp with some lovely commons.
 There is a good mix of fish, all incredibly well-coloured, ranging from around 20lb (9.8kg, the natural, original stocking) to around 61lb (27,5kg).
 The average is around 24lb (12.2kg) and there are around 300 carp stocked in total.
-The small lake is the one to go for if you are an out-and-out runs angler as its stock of fish is higher for its area than the larger lake.
-Carp of over 44lb (20kg) are regularly caught in the small lake.
+Carp of over 44lb (20kg) are regularly caught.
 There are a few crayfish in the lakes but not enough to cause anglers problems and there are no poisson chat.
 In the winter from 2016 80 commons between 25 and 35 lbs were introduced in the big lake.